Special Educational Needs and Disabilities (SEND)

 Our SEND TA is Heather Philpot.

 Heather has been working in this role at Exning since 2013 and has a wealth of experience including qualifications in ELKLAN and she also and holds the National Award for SEN Co-ordination.

-Every student at Exning Primary School has the opportunity to follow all National Curriculum subjects, with Quality First Teaching designed to allow all learners to access the curriculum.
+Every student at Exning Primary School will follow the National Curriculum, with Quality First Teaching designed to allow all learners to access the curriculum.
 However, some children may require extra support to allow them to achieve their potential, and this is where our SEND support is offered.

 Our SEND Policy can be found here

 Our SEND Information report can be found here

 In September 2014, local authorities were required to publish information about services they provide for children with disabilities and Special Educational Needs.
 This is called the ‘local offer’.
 As part of this, we as a school are obliged to publish our school’s offer.

 The intention is to offer choice and transparency for families, as well as providing a resource for professionals to detail the range of services and provision locally.
 With regard to Education, it will let parents/ carers of young people know how schools will support them and what they can expect across the local setting.
 This local offer will be reviewed and updated annually.

 At Exning Primary School, we embrace the fact that every child is different and, therefore, the social and educational needs of every child are different – this is certainly the case for children with Special Educational Needs and disabilities (SEND).